-In his fourth decade of practice as a member of the Pennsylvania Bar, attorney Michael Bomstein is AV rated in peer review ratings compiled by the firm Martindale-Hubbell.
+In his fifth decade of practice as a member of the Pennsylvania Bar, business attorney Michael Bomstein is AV rated in peer review ratings compiled by the firm Martindale-Hubbell.
 The rating is generated from evaluations of lawyers by other members of the bar and the judiciary in the United States and Canada.
 AV rating is the highest rating and is considered an indicator of an attorney’s ethical standards and ability.
 Over the years he also has sat on the boards of legal service organizations and participated in the Philadelphia Bar Association’s Volunteers for the Indigent Program.

 Whatever your legal needs, Pinnola & Bomstein will try to assist you.
 If you need help in a practice area that the firm does not handle, we will be happy to refer you to capable counsel.
 In the meantime, please feel free to navigate our website to get a better idea of what we do and how we have helped our clients over the decades.

 Our clients receive our respect and full attention, along with personal service, reasonable fees and quick access to an experienced attorney.
 A majority of our cases come from referrals from past clients who recommended Pinnola & Bomstein as dependable and effective counselors.